Swright88/intro-to-testing/phase3/06_extensions.md

 variety of different formats.
 There are blogs, videos, courses, Twitter feeds and a whole lot more.

-For this set of extensions before phase four starts tomorrow, take a look around "the testing community", read/watch things that take your fancy and start to get some familiarity of what's out there.
+For this set of extensions before Phase Four starts tomorrow, take a look around "the testing community", read/watch things that take your fancy and start to get some familiarity of what's out there.
 Some possible starting points, suggestions and actual resources are: